43H1-BOI/KotlinLanguage/src/ClassAndObj/Important.md

 # Some Important Points

 ### About Classes and Objects

+#### Parameter and data member in class
-In 1st Code , val means it's part of class and <br>
+- In 1st Code , val means it's part of class and
-In 2nd Code , val is not present means it is just getting passed as parameter
+- In 2nd Code , val is not present means it is just getting passed as parameter

 ```kotlin
 // 1st Code